Laws and Regulations Applicable to the Edwards Aquifer

 To finance the plan, the EARIP members agreed the fairest approach would be a new ¼ cent sales tax imposed in counties within the jurisdiction of the EAA and in the watersheds of the Guadalupe and San Antonio rivers.
 This would ensure that all who benefit from the Edwards pay some portion for its protection.
 Some officials such as Senator Leticia Van de Putte expressed support for the idea but were skeptical that it could receive approval.
 The skeptics were right – the political climate in the 2011 legislative session revolved around anti-tax/anti-government sentiments, and Governor Rick Perry vowed to veto any new tax bill that reached his desk.

 Even though an equitable funding solution was not politically possible, the EARIP members final plan had to include a funding mechanism or it would be unlikely to receive U.S. Fish and Wildlife Department approval.
-To address the funding problem, the EARIP members had little choice but to propose higher fees on industrial and municipal pumpers.
-Fees for agricultural pumpers are capped by law at $2 per acre-foot.
-Under the EARIP proposal, fees for industrial and municipal pumpers would rise from about $36 per acre-foot to as much could rise to $116 per acre-foot.
+To address the funding problem, the EARIP members had little choice but to propose higher fees on pumpers.
+Fees for agricultural pumpers are capped by law at $2 per acre-foot, so the burden had to be placed on industrial and municipal pumpers.
+Under the EARIP proposal, fees for industrial and municipal pumpers would rise from about $36 per acre-foot to as much as $116 per acre-foot.
+Most of the cost would be borne by San Antonio, which holds the majority of municipal pumping permits.

 The final plan was submited to the Fish & Wildlife Service on January 5, 2012.
 The Service conducted a review, prepared a draft of both the plan and an Environmental Impact Statement, and both were released for public comment in September of 2012.
 Final approval was expected by the end of 2012, which came and went with no word.